-- Used computers or equipment
+- Compact disks, used computers or equipment

 In general, the library will not keep materials that will be outdated quickly, such as computer topics or medical books.
 Donations are accepted at all three libraries, Monday through Friday, 9 AM to 4 PM and Saturday 9 AM to Noon.

 Thank you for supporting the SaddleBrooke Community Libraries!